cpran/cpran/doc/cpran.md

         cpran update [options] [names]

-    CPrAN keeps a list of the available plugins, with information about each one, including what its latest verion is and who is in charge of maintaining it.
+    CPrAN keeps a list of the available plugins, with information about each one, including what its latest version is and who is in charge of maintaining it.

     As its name implies, the **update** command takes care of keeping this list up to date, and as such it should probably be the first command to run.